frank-dspeed/tc39-proposal-importScripts/README.md

 - designed to work in Scripts and Modules
 - designed to work without additional resolve hooks

+there is a voting on going to rename this to importScript() and let it only handle a single url to not colide with existing environemnt checks for webworkers

+Importent please give comments or up down votes for
+- [issue: #2](https://github.com/frank-dspeed/tc39-proposal-importScripts/issues/2) Web Compat problem environment detection

 ## Status
 Champion(s): champion name(s) Author(s): non-champion author(s), if applicable Stage: -1

-Importent please give comments or up down votes for issue: #2

 ## Motivation
 Why is this important to have in the JavaScript language? sync imports are needed: